Probate Administration in Arizona

 1. Do I Need Probate If There’s a Will?

 Yes, even with a valid will, probate may still be needed to transfer assets legally.
-The Will has no power unless a Personal Representative is appointed.
+The will has no power unless a Personal Representative is appointed.

 2. How Fast Can I Get Appointed by the Court?